Posts

 Image

 What are the warning signs of a blood transfusion reaction?
 The nurse should always be aware of the warning signs of a blood transfusion reaction.
 These include chills, anxiety, flushing, itching , shortness of breath and chest pain.
+A blood transfusion is being given to a patient in the Operating Room.
 Learn more by clicking on the link : Simple facts about blood transfusion

 BRAIN ASSESSMENT